bg

 What Are Spot ETFs?

 Spot Exchange-Traded Funds (ETFs) are financial products that allow investors to buy and sell shares representing an underlying asset without owning the asset itself.
-The fund provider purchases and holds the asset, while investors trade shares tied to its real-time market value, also known as the spot price.
+The fund provider purchases and holds the asset, while investors trade shares tied to its real-time market value, also known as its spot price.

 Buy crypto fast, easily and securely with Switchere!